Andy Murray to play Wimbledon doubles with Pierre-Hugues Herbert

 "He had said to my coach he wasn't going to be playing doubles at Wimbledon.
 He was going to concentrate on singles at the French Open and Wimbledon, so he was not going to be playing doubles.

-"And then, yeah, I can't remember exactly how long, but a couple of weeks ago, [he] kind of had got in touch.
+"And then I can't remember exactly how long, but a couple of weeks ago, [he] kind of had got in touch.

 "He'd sort of said 'you know, maybe I will play'.
 I didn't expect he might play with me at Wimbledon.